Computational Examples¶

 rho = -K * T * np.exp(-r * T) * norm.cdf(-d2) / 100

-# Gamma (same for call and put)
+# Gamma and vega (same for call and put; vega quoted per 1% change in sigma)

 gamma = pdf_d1 / (S * sigma * np.sqrt(T))